wdi-sg/react-reference/README.md

-React boilerplate with Express.js and Webpack
+Boilerplate with Express.js and Webpack

 ## Technologies

-- React (v16)
 - Express.js (v4) as production and development server
 - Webpack 4 (production and development configurations)